TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "Remux Tier 01 - [Click to show/hide]"

     - WIP
-    - Groups doing remuxes with multiple sources (discs) mixing what's best.
+    - Groups that produce remuxes from multiple sources (discs) and combine them to produce the best end result.
-    - Groups active doing remuxes from a single sources (discs).
+    - Groups actively doing remuxes from a single source (discs).

 ??? example "JSON - [Click to show/hide]"